miggi92/odata-fw/docs/documentation/Creating a service.md

 	METHODS define REDEFINITION.
 ```

-Next we add the OData framework by calling the "define_mpc" method of the framework class.
+Next we add the OData framework by calling the "define_mpc" method of the framework class ([[ZCL_ODATA_FW_CONTROLLER]]).
 Notice, that 'Z_MY_PROJECT' is the namespace, that we need to use in the framework view cluster.

 ```abap
 METHOD define.